John King, Realtor — KingRealtor757

 Kemps River Shopping Center

-70+ locally owned stores, national retailers, dining options, and entertainment venues — one of the most diverse shopping centers in central Virginia Beach.
-Conveniently positioned at I-64 and I-264 with easy parking and a true community anchor feel.
+70+ locally owned stores, national retailers, dining options, and entertainment venues — one of the most diverse shopping centers in central Virginia Beach, positioned at I-64 and I-264.

 🎭